-So colour coding will help in identifying the Piping components shipped individually to the jobsite and Material identification shall not be required for pipe spools that have been verified by the shop and have mark piece numbers associated with them.
+So pipe color coding will help in identifying the Piping components shipped individually to the construction site and Material identification shall not be required for pipe spools that have been verified by the shop and have mark piece numbers associated with them.

-- Material colour coding is developed to differentiate between various grades or specifications of materials.
+- Material color coding is developed to differentiate between various grades or specifications of materials.

-- Colour markings are assigned on the basis of nominal chemical compositions.
+- Color markings are assigned on the basis of nominal chemical compositions.

-- Location of marking shall be as follows:
+- Location of pipe marking shall be as follows:

 - Pipe shall be marked with, for example, paint, dye, or tapes for its full length

 - Flanges shall be banded (Refer Fig. 1) on the back of the flange at the intersection of the back face and the hub